What is it like to live on Ulleungdo Island in South Korea? How to prepare for moving to Ulleungdo island?

 But for us, it is important to move to places that stretch us and help us grow into better people and better travelers.
 Ulleungdo certainly does that.

 How to prepare for moving to Ulleungdo Island?

-Ulleungdo is only accessible via ferry, so be careful when you need to move here.
-International companies are great because they speak English, but they are far more expensive and really not worth it.
+Ulleungdo is only accessible via ferry, so be careful when moving here.
+International companies are great because they speak English, but they are far more expensive and not worth it.

 What is the cost of living on Ulleungdo Island?